-OGE devotes significant resources toward sustaining a strong culture of performance; strengthening organizational compliance and fiscal stewardship; and continuously enhancing OGE's information systems and processes.
+OGE devotes significant resources toward sustaining a strong culture of performance, strengthening organizational compliance and fiscal stewardship, and continuously enhancing OGE's information systems and processes.
 These efforts are critical to OGE achieving its mission-focused strategic objectives.
 OGE accomplishes this by focusing on employee development, refining its administrative practices and policies, and ensuring secure and efficient operations of its information technology systems.

-OGE is committed to meeting its employees' professional development needs by providing significant education and training opportunities and support through the dedication of time and resources.
-In fiscal year 2018, OGE continued its use of a unique professional development program called the Employee Development Plan (EDP) process, which results in the achievement of measurable professional development targets annually for staff at all levels.
+Employee Development: OGE is committed to meeting its employees' professional development needs by providing significant education and training opportunities and support through the dedication of time and resources.
+In fiscal year 2020, OGE continued its use of a unique professional development program called the Employee Development Plan (EDP) process, which results in the achievement of measurable professional development targets annually for staff at all levels.

-OGE strives for excellence by continuously reviewing and refining its strategies and processes for achieving its mission.
+Standardizing Procedures: OGE strives for excellence by continuously reviewing and refining its strategies and processes for achieving its mission.
 As part of this effort, OGE continues to review and standardize its procedures and to implement new technological solutions to increase efficiency and effectiveness.
-Notably, in fiscal year 2018, OGE enhanced its financial disclosure tracking system to increase the efficiency of processing certificates of divestiture and waiver consultations.
+In fiscal year 2020, OGE developed or updated 18 standard operating procedures that reduce risk, create efficiency, and ensure continuity of operations.